-The culture of an organization, winning or otherwise, is defined as soon as people join together.
-It is the pride in workmanship, commitment to the team and each other, and a sense of belonging.
-When everyone recognizes that they are part of the team and that everyone should take responsibility for their personal contributions, the culture is created.
+The culture of an organisation, winning or otherwise, is defined as soon as people join together.
+It is the pride in workmanship, commitment to the team and each other and a sense of belonging.
+When everyone recognises that they are part of the team and that everyone should take responsibility for their personal contributions, the culture is created.
 The question is: Is it the culture you want to have or be a part of?

 To help create a winning team culture, follow these seven strategies:

 - Hire right: It all begins with hiring the right people and getting them in the right positions.
 This doesn’t mean that you look for the most qualified; instead it means having a minimum skill set requirement and then hiring for the attitude will fit into your culture.

 - Raise the bar: Set the level of performance expectations up front and communicate them to everyone.
 This includes what your team stands for and the values they represent.
 This ensures that everyone is on the same page and there is no confusion.